-Whether you’re a hitchhiker, a digital nomad or a holidaymaker, South America is absolutely phenomenal.
+Whether you’re a hitchhiker, a digital nomad, or a holidaymaker, South America is absolutely phenomenal.
 Let’s not hold off on that long-desired trip to the southern hemisphere any longer!
-Here’s your randomly ordered justification to go ahead and get south the coming year:
+Without further ado, here’s your randomly ordered justification to go ahead and get south the coming year:

-1. Pick up fifty shades of Spanish!
-As a result of colonialism, South America is very homogeneous language wise, with Spanish and Portuguese being the most spoken.
+1. Firstly, pick up fifty shades of Spanish!
+As a result of colonialism, South America is quite homogeneous language-wise, with Spanish and Portuguese being the most spoken.
 Or mix ’em up and you get “Portuñol“.
-Learn enough Portuguese to make your trip to Brazil easy-peasy with Duolingo or Memrise.
+Learn just enough Portuguese to make your trip to Brazil easy-peasy with Duolingo or Memrise.
 So instead you want to learn an indigenous language?
 Skip to number 9 on this list.

 4. The Cape2Rio yacht race will happen again in 2017.
 If you’re in South Africa and you’re an experienced sailor and a team player, this is probably the most epic way to make your way to Rio de Janeiro in Brazil!
 Yes, some boats are still looking for crew.
 If you’re not on board, be on the shores in Rio to watch the ships roll in.
 It starts on the 26th of December this year, but the main fleet will leave on January 1st.

 5. Digital Nomads Guides will publish new travel guides!
 Where will the next ones take you?
 Lima, the capital of Perú?
 Or Medellín, Colombia?